C18519898242/exchange-core/ARCHITECTURE.md

 The `RingBuffer` is like a physical assembly line conveyor belt, while **orchestration is implemented via the `SequenceBarrier`**.
 Each `SequenceBarrier` acts like a "checkpoint" on the assembly line, ensuring that a part (`OrderCommand`) can only move to the next station after all previous stations (dependent processors) have completed their work on it.

 In this way, Disruptor elegantly defines the dependencies and execution order among processors, achieving an efficient, lock-free, parallel, and serial processing flow.

+---

+## Component Deep Dive: GroupingProcessor

+`GroupingProcessor` is the **first processor** in the Disruptor pipeline and serves as a critical **performance optimization component**.
+Its core idea is simple: **aggregate individual commands into batches and then pass the entire batch to the next processor.**

+This is like ordering at a fast-food restaurant.
+If the kitchen prepares one burger for every single customer order, it's inefficient.
+But if the cashier (`GroupingProcessor`) collects orders for 10 consecutive burgers and hands them to the kitchen (`RiskEngine`) all at once, the kitchen can operate like an assembly line, greatly improving efficiency.

+Let's delve into its mechanics:

+1.  **Objective: Increase Throughput**
+    *   In ultra-low-latency systems, the fixed overhead of processing a single event (like method calls, cache misses, etc.) can become significant.
+    *   By grouping commands, `GroupingProcessor` "amortizes" the processing cost over multiple commands.
+Downstream processors (like `RiskEngine`) only need to be woken up once to handle a batch of commands, rather than once for each command.
+This drastically reduces context switching and inter-processor communication overhead, thereby significantly boosting the system's overall throughput.

+2.  **How It Works**
+    *   `GroupingProcessor` receives an `OrderCommand` from the `RingBuffer` in its `onEvent` method.
+    *   It does **not** immediately pass this command on; instead, it holds onto it.
+    *   It checks if the command is a "**trigger signal**."
+In `exchange-core`, this is typically a `GROUPING_FLUSH_SIGNAL` command or a special `endOfBatch` flag.
+    *   When `GroupingProcessor` receives a trigger signal, or the number of held commands reaches a preset threshold (`groupingMaxBatchSize`), or the waiting time exceeds a certain threshold (`groupingMaxBatchDelayNs`), it marks the end of the current batch of accumulated commands and then updates its `Sequence`.
+    *   This `Sequence` update triggers the `SequenceBarrier`, letting the downstream `RiskEngine` know: "All commands from the end of the last batch to this point are ready; you can start processing them."

+3.  **Batch Boundaries**
+    There are two main conditions that trigger a batch "flush":
+    *   **Size Threshold**: When the number of accumulated commands reaches `ExchangeConfiguration.ordersProcessing.groupingMaxBatchSize`, a flush is triggered.
+    *   **Time Threshold**: To prevent commands from being indefinitely delayed under high load, the system periodically sends a `GROUPING_FLUSH_SIGNAL`.
+This signal acts like an alarm clock, telling the `GroupingProcessor`: "No matter how many commands you've gathered, package them up and send them off immediately."
+This ensures an upper bound on latency.

+**Summary**
+`GroupingProcessor` is a classic **batch processing** optimization.
+It sacrifices the **lowest possible latency** for a single command (as it has to wait to be grouped) in exchange for **higher overall system throughput**.
+In scenarios like financial trading, which require handling a massive volume of concurrent requests, this trade-off is very common and effective.
+It forms Stage 1 along with `RiskEngine`, preparing batches of pre-processed commands for the subsequent matching stage.